timshadel/TSAnimatedRootViewSwitcheroo/README.md

 LRNavStackContainer
 ===================

-LRNavStackContainer is a simple container controller that lets you transition between UIViewControllers.
+`LRNavStackContainer` is a simple container controller that lets you transition between `UIViewController`s.

-LRNavStackContainer helps you manage your app's nav stacks.
+`LRNavStackContainer` helps you manage your app's nav stacks.
 It's very common to have several slices in your application.
 For example:

   - Normal day-to-day app use (`UITabBarController` with `UINavigationController`s on each tab)
   - Intro (`UIPageViewController`)